SC439 - Attosecond Optics

 This short course targets senior undergraduate students, graduate students, postdoc fellows, scientists and engineers seeking to enter attosecond optics.
 The audience should have studied electromagnetism, optics, lasers, quantum mechanics and atomic physics at undergraduate or graduate levels.
 Prior knowledge of femtosecond lasers is required.
 Although basic theory is covered, it emphasizes on experimental aspects of attosecond optics, such as locking the carrier-envelope phase of the driving lasers and designing time-of-flight spectrometers for attosecond streak cameras.

-Zenghu Chang is a Distinguished Professor of Physics and Optics at the University of Central Florida, where he directs the Institute for the Frontier of Attosecond Science and Technology.
-His group generated the shortest laser pulse, 67 as, which is the current world record.
+Zenghu Chang is a Trustee Chair and Distinguished Professor at the University of Central Florida, where he directs the Institute for the Frontier of Attosecond Science and Technology.
+His group generated the shortest laser pulses, 53 as, which is the current world record.
 He is the author of the book “Fundamentals of Attosecond Optics.”